RashidMenhas/oop-school-library/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 OOP-In-Ruby <a name="about-project"></a>
+# 📖 oop-school-library <a name="about-project"></a>

-> OOP-In-Ruby is the implementation of oop in ruby language with person super-class and student, teacher as sub-class.
+> oop-school-library is the implementation of oop in ruby language with person super-class and student, teacher as sub-class.

 ## 🛠 Built With <a name="built-with"></a>